mbenbernard/contracts/docs/source/usage.rst

 | :mod:`~contracts.assertion`| :class:`AssertionError`                                            |
 +----------------------------+--------------------------------------------------------------------+

-The contracts provided can be used as either `preconditions`_ or `postconditions`_, meaning that requirements can be checked either before executing a function or after, respectively.
+The contracts provided are intended to be used as `preconditions`_, meaning that requirements will be checked before executing a function.

 Contracts' behavior
 ^^^^^^^^^^^^^^^^^^^